MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

 After the **Ways of working** report is set up and populated with Viva Insights data in Power BI, review information on the **Summary** page.
 Then, view and set the following parameters on the **Settings** page:

 * **Select the time period for the report** – Select the time period for which you want to view data in the report.
-* **Select an attribute to group data by** – Select the primary group-by attribute shown in all the reports.
+* **Select an attribute to group data by** – Select the primary group-by attribute shown in all the report pages.
 You can change this attribute at any time and all report pages will show group values by the new attribute.
 * **Select optional report filter** – To filter the measured employee population, you can filter by any selected organizational attribute, and then filter by any of the values for these attributes.
 If you use filters, the measured employees count will reflect a reduced number.
 Measured employees reflect the number of employees in the filtered population who were active during the specified time period.
 Active employees are those who’ve sent at least one email or Teams chat during a work week included in the current time period.
 * **Exclusions** – Use the check boxes to:
     * Exclude employees who are likely non-knowledge workers (that is, those spending less than five hours per week in meetings, emails, and/or Teams calls and chats).